wutron/treefix/treefix_raxml/README.txt

 with Thousands of Taxa and Mixed Models.
 Bioinformatics 22(21):2688-2690, 2006

 PyRAxML citation:
-Wu, Rasmussen, Bansal.
-TreeFix: improving existing gene tree reconstructions using the species tree.
-In prep
+Wu, Rasmussen, Bansal, Kellis.
+TreeFix: statistically informed gene tree error correction using species trees.
+In prep.

 The original RAxML source code (v7.0.4) is written by Alexandros Stamatakis and available at http://wwwkramer.in.tum.de/exelixis/software.html.